 Taking an Amtrak Train to Los Angeles

-Get Amtrak fares and schedules at their website.
-Amtrak offers travel discounts to students, veterans, AAA and AARP members who present their ID or membership card when purchasing a ticket.
+Amtrak fares and schedules are available at its website.
+Amtrak offers travel discounts to students, veterans, AAA, and AARP members who present their ID or membership card when purchasing a ticket.

 Taking Local Trains to Los Angeles

 If you want to go to Los Angeles by train from San Diego, Orange County, Santa Barbara, San Bernardino, Lancaster or Riverside, a Metrolink train might be a good option.